Sialitech/label-siali/docs/source/guide/tasks.md

 ---
-title: Get data into Label Studio
+title: Get data into Siali Label
 short: Import data
 type: guide
 tier: all
 order: 120
 order_enterprise: 105
-meta_title: Import Data into Label Studio
+meta_title: Import Data into Siali Label
-meta_description: Label and annotate data for your machine learning and data science projects using common file formats or the Label Studio JSON format.
+meta_description: Label and annotate data for your machine learning and data science projects using common file formats or the Siali Label JSON format.
 section: "Import and Export"
 ---

-Get data into Label Studio by importing files, referencing URLs, or syncing with cloud or database storage.
+Get data into Siali Label by importing files, referencing URLs, or syncing with cloud or database storage.

 - If your data is stored in a cloud storage bucket, see [Sync data from cloud or database storage](storage.html).
 - If your data is stored in a Redis database, see [Sync data from cloud or database storage](storage.html).
-- If your data is stored at internet-accessible URLs, in files, or directories, [import it from the Label Studio UI](#Import-data-from-the-Label-Studio-UI).
+- If your data is stored at internet-accessible URLs, in files, or directories, [import it from the Siali Label UI](#Import-data-from-the-Label-Studio-UI).
-- If your data is stored locally, [import it into Label Studio](#Import-data-from-a-local-directory).
+- If your data is stored locally, [import it into Siali Label](#Import-data-from-a-local-directory).
-- If your data contains predictions or pre-annotations, see [Import pre-annotated data into Label Studio](predictions.html).
+- If your data contains predictions or pre-annotations, see [Import pre-annotated data into Siali Label](predictions.html).

-## Types of data you can import into Label Studio
+## Types of data you can import into Siali Label

 You can import many types of data, including text, timeseries, audio, and image data.
 The file types supported depend on the type of data.